 Accessibility

-“Open Access” appointment scheduling improves timely access to care, with appointments for routine wellness needs, illness treatment and disease management usually available within the same or next business day.
-Providing ready access to clinic services helps to ensure that patients pursue wellness resources with optimal convenience to seek early intervention treatment services and promptly address illness or injury.
-Follow up care may be facilitated through advance scheduling.
-Most services from our allied health and on-site consultant specialists require scheduling in advance.
+“Open Access” appointment scheduling improves timely access to care, with appointments for illness treatment and disease management usually available within the same or next business day.
+Providing ready access to clinic services helps to ensure that patients can promptly address illness or injury and seek early intervention treatment services.
 SHCS also provides after-hour advice nurse and counseling services consultation 24/7 for all UC Davis students wishing to discuss medical and mental health concerns and determine the need for care when our facilities are closed.